Ever panic on a portrait session because you’re unsure as to your camera settings? Relax! Here are some easy tips for your portrait camera settings!

 *Please note that these can vary slightly, so don’t worry if you find yourself deviating from these numbers in certain situations!

 If you learn the basics of portrait camera settings, your stress will start to melt away!
 But please remember, it takes time!!!
 We recommend thinking through your sessions the day before!
 Running through session day scenarios will get your brain thinking in camera terms!
 Sometimes I even find myself taking my kids to school and asking, hummm, what would I set my ISO in this cloudy situation?
 No matter the session, take a deep breath and go back to the very basics!
 You can do it!
 We are with you!
-To ask questions and get involved in supportive discussion around photography, check out our community Facebook page!
+To ask questions and get involved in the supportive discussion about photography, check out our community Facebook page!